cisco-open/jalapeno/docs/high-level-arch.md

 *TODO: describe the end-user interface*
 *Author: Rachael & Jeff*

+The specifics of a Voltron user interface are highly dependent on its function:
+  * Monitoring
+      - health of platform
+      - currently loaded services and health
+      - performance statistics

+    [Heapster](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-usage-monitoring/) is an endorsed dashboard for k8s that will cover its basics.

+    For the Voltron platform, a dashboard should contain the following basic monitoring elements:
+      - List of installed services and health status (taken from health checks specified in k8s yaml)
+      - Kafka statistics over time (# producers/consumers, # and list of topics, resource utilization)
+      - DB statistics over time (resource utilization, # entries, total queries, queries/sec, etc.)
+      - Front-end statistics over time (resource utilization, total queries, queries/sec, etc.)
+  * Configuration
+      - adjusting platform parameters

+    With the use of etcd as a redundant keystore, it should be possible to tweak basic parameters of containers deployed via k8s without disrupting Voltron services.

+  * Diagnosis/Troubleshooting
+      - viewing event log
+      - performance statistics

+Furthermore, an individual service may wish to have other visualizations to accompany it, or the service may only provide visualization as its core function.
+It seems desirable (if not obvious) to have any visualization service follow the same template as any other service on Voltron.

 ## Logging & Monitoring

 *TODO: describe requirements and mechanism for monitoring voltron* *Author: Omar & Rachael*

+_side comment from byzek that may be obvious: the logging service should be constructed just like any other solves-a-use-case service.
+It pulls data from the platform (in this case, probably off of a Kakfa topic), performs persistence/journaling operations, and publishes an API for outside users to access._

 ## High Availability